Transport in Sheffield: National and international travel

 The topography of Sheffield makes it unsuitable for a large rail system.
 The Midland Main Line is the major railway through Sheffield, running in approximately a south-west to north-easterly direction.
 Other routes passing through the city include the Cross Country Route, the Penistone Line, the Dearne Valley Line, the Hope Valley Line, and the Hallam Line.
 The major station serving the city, Sheffield station, is on the south-eastern edge of the city centre.
 There is another major rail station at Meadowhall and four smaller suburban stations at Chapeltown, Darnall, Dore & Totley and Woodhouse.
 Passenger rail services through Sheffield are provided by CrossCountry, East Midlands Railway, Northern and TransPennine Express.

-The closest international airport to Sheffield is Doncaster Sheffield Airport, which is located 18 miles from the city centre.
-The airport opened on 28 April 2005 with the first flight to Palma de Mallorca.
-It replaced Sheffield City Airport, which opened in 1997 but is now closed to commercial airliners.
-Manchester Airport, Leeds Bradford Airport and East Midlands Airport all lie within a one hour's drive of the city.
+Two airports serving Sheffield opened and closed since the 1990s.
+Sheffield City Airport, located in the Tinsley suburb 3 mi east of the city centre, opened in 1997 but served its last commercial flight in 2002 and had its CAA licence revoked in 2008; it is now the site of a business park.
+The larger Doncaster Sheffield Airport, located 18 mi east of the city centre at Finningley, opened on 28 April 2005 with the first flight to Palma de Mallorca, but closure of the airport was announced on 26 September 2022, with the last arrival on 4 November.
+Air travellers to and from Sheffield now take flights from Manchester Airport, Leeds Bradford Airport and East Midlands Airport, all within a 90-minute drive from the city.

 London St Pancras station, the terminus of the Midland Main Line, connects with Eurostar services to Europe.

 Sheffield is also served by a number of coach services.
 National Express provides most services, using Sheffield Interchange, Meadowhall Interchange and Meadowhead Bus stop as pick up/drop off points.
 Sheffield Interchange handles most services and is the start point/terminus for a number of them.
 Sheffield is connected to London Victoria Coach Station by the 560 - 564 services, with Sheffield serving as the terminus/starting point on some occasions (on others, it will be Rotherham, Barnsley, Leeds or Halifax).

 Being at the confluence of several natural waterways, the development of a canal system marked an important evolution in the city's transport network, initially for commercial use and, more recently, for leisure activities.
 The Sheffield and South Yorkshire Navigation (S&SY) is a system of navigable inland waterways (canals and canalised rivers) in Yorkshire and Lincolnshire, England.

 Chiefly based on the River Don, it runs for a length of 43 miles (69 km) and has 29 locks.
 It connects Sheffield, Rotherham, and Doncaster with the River Trent at Keadby and (via the New Junction Canal) the Aire and Calder Navigation.